stenglein-lab/2017_GDW/Mapping_Assembly/download_exercise.md

 ls -lh
 ```

-- how many sequences are in the trimmed fastq files?
+- how many reads remain in the trimmed fastq files?

 Open your trimmed fastq files in FastQC.